 Kenya gained independence from Britain in 1963.
 Since then British tourism has been a key element of Kenya’s economy, however, unemployment, poverty and crime remain high.
 Whilst the majority religion is Christianity, Kenya’s ethnic diversity and vast countryside means there are still many unreached with the gospel.

 In January 2019 they moved to Marsabit in northern Kenya to be part of a larger team working alongside the Africa Inland Church (AIC).
 Marsabit is 550km north of Nairobi, and is the political, social and economic centre of northern Kenya.
 It is also home to eight distinct people groups, including the Samburu, Gabbra, Borana and Somali peoples.

 The Jordans live locally within Marsabit, and spent the first few months there setting up home and building relationships with the local Bishop and church leaders.
-Alan is working to establish a Bible training centre for the AIC, to support new and existing church leaders, helping them grow in their knowledge of the Bible and training them in their pastoral ministry.
-Pauline works in children’s ministry in the local church, teaching children Bible stories and seeking to disciple them as they grow in Christ.
-She also works with the church to help train children’s workers for the future.
+Alan now teaches at the Northern Bible Training Centre, helping pastors grow in their knowledge of the Bible and training them in their pastoral ministry.
+Pauline teaches English.

 Could you partner with the Jordans in this work?